 What is Lemon Rice?

 Lemon rice is also known as chitranna or nimmakaya pulihora.
-This classic South Indian dish is a mildly-spiced, tangy flavored rice.
+This classic South Indian dish is a mildly-spiced, tangy-flavored rice.

 I vividly remember my first time eating lemon rice.
 I was at an Indian restaurant many years ago with my South Indian husband (then-boyfriend).
 I couldn’t stop eating the rice – I was so amazed by the flavor!
 It was so different than the North Indian food I grew up eating.
-I remember asking Roby if he had ever tried anything like it before, and he actually laughed in response because he thought I was joking (the answer was yes… just in case I needed to spell that out).
+I remember asking my husband if he had ever tried anything like it before, and he actually laughed in response because he thought I was joking (the answer was yes… just in case I needed to spell that out).
 Trust me when I say this is a very popular South Indian dish – loved by kiddos and adults alike.

 Lemon Rice Ingredients